 The Reasons for Planning.
 Localities in Virginia plan for two major reasons.
-One is that state law mandates that every local government in Virginia prepare and adopt a Comprehensive Plan (§15.2-2223).
-In turn, the state code (§15.2-2224) identifies four primary tools communities can use to implement local plans (The Official Map, Subdivision Regulations, Zoning, and Capital Improvements Program).
+One is that state law mandates that every local government in Virginia prepare and adopt a Comprehensive Plan ( $\S15.2$ -2223).
+In turn, the state code ( $\S15.2$ -2224) identifies four primary tools communities can use to implement local plans (The Official Map, Subdivision Regulations, Zoning, and Capital Improvements Program).
 These four primary tools will be described in the following section of this report, along with the many other major tools that derive from, or are meant to supplement these primary tools.
-During the 2014 General Assembly session §15.2-2223 was amended to require localities to take into consideration how to align transportation infrastructure and facilities with affordable, accessible housing and community services when developing the transportation component of the Comprehensive Plan.
+During the 2014 General Assembly session $\S15.2$ -2223 was amended to require localities to take into consideration how to align transportation infrastructure and facilities with affordable, accessible housing and community services when developing the transportation component of the Comprehensive Plan.
 The 2018 General Assembly mandated that the plan consider strategies to provide broadband infrastructure.
+The 2023 session added "freight corridors" as a specific component of transportation infrastructure identified within comprehensive plans.